daytonaio/content/definitions/YYYYMMDD_definition_template.md

 ---
-title: "[Term to be Defined]"
+title: '[Term to be Defined]'
-description: "A brief description of the term"
+description: 'A brief description of the term'
 date: YYYY-MM-DD
-author: "Author Name"
+author: 'Author Name'
 ---

 # [Term to be Defined]